apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Does not affect the limit defined by *flushDelay*.
     Default is 1000.

-* *zookeeper.request_throttle* :
-    (Java system property only)
-    **New in 3.6.0:**
-    Whether to enable the RequestThrottler or not.
-When enabled, the RequestThrottler limits the number of outstanding requests currently submitted to the request processor pipeline.
-The default is true.

 * *requestThrottleLimit* :
     (Java system property: **zookeeper.request_throttle_max_requests**)
     **New in 3.6.0:**